nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_06_Debut-game.md

 > - - #### 🟤  `pygame.sprite.Sprite` comes with **built-in functionality for** position, image handling, and collision detection, <u>whereas a generic Class requires custom implementation for these features.
 Essentially, pygame.sprite</u> .

+> - - #### Sprite simplifies game development by providing predefined methods and attributes tailored for game development.